harshivkrishna/TruView/SETUP_INSTRUCTIONS.md

-# TruView Authentication Setup Guide
+# Truviews Authentication Setup Guide

 ## Overview
 This project now uses a traditional email/password authentication system with OTP verification instead of Firebase.
 The system includes: